 How do I create an infographic?

-Our step-by-step guide on how to create an infographic is a great resource to design an infographic.
+Our step-by-step guide on how to create an infographic is your go-to resource for designing an infographic.
+But before you dive in, start by creating an infographic outline.

 1. Organize your information with an infographic outline